Bayesian BiLO: Bilevel Local Operator Learning for Efficient Uncertainty Quantification of Bayesian PDE Inverse Problems with Low-Rank Adaptation: Results

+\paragraph{Algorithm and Theoretical Analysis} We use HMC with the leapfrog integrator to sample the posterior distribution at the upper level.
+HMC requires computing the gradient of the potential energy $\nabla_{\theta} U(\theta)$ at various values of $\theta$, which require solving the lower-level problem to some tolerance $\epsilon$.
+Detailed algorithms are provided in Sec.~\ref{method:algo}.
+Under mild stability/smoothness assumptions, we show that the error in the gradient $\nabla_{\theta} U(\theta)$ and the error in the posterior distribution, both due to inexact minimization of the lower level problem, are $O(\epsilon)$.
+The proofs are provided in Sec.~\ref{method:theory} and SM.

+\paragraph{Advantages over existing methods} Many existing methods, such as Bayesian PINNs (BPINNs) \cite{yangBPINNsBayesianPhysicsinformed2021,linkaBayesianPhysicsInformed2022}, represent the PDE solution using a Bayesian neural network $v(\bx;W)$, (note that $\theta$ is not an input to the network), where $W$ follows a prior distribution $P(W)$.
+Uncertainty in $W$ induces uncertainty in the PDE residual $D_f = \{(\bx_f^{(i)}, \eta_f)\}_{i=1}^{N_f}$, $\eta_f \sim \mathcal{N}(0, \sigma_f^2)$, and give rise to a likelihood function for the residual term:

+which serves as a soft constraint to enforce the PDE, and depends on $\sigma_f$.
+Assuming $\theta$ and $W$ are independent, the following joint posterior is sampled using HMC.

+These would require sampling the challenging high-dimensional joint posterior of the PDE parameters $\theta$ and network weights $\wnn$.
+Making $\sigma_f$ small enforces the PDE strongly, but also makes the loss ill-conditioned and leads to inefficient sampling.
+In contrast, B-BiLO avoids these issues by optimizing $W$ deterministically for each $\theta$, and thus only the low-dimensional parameter space $\theta$ is sampled.
+This approach removes the need for priors on weights, avoids the difficulties setting an artificial residual noise parameter, and enables more stable and efficient exploration of the posterior.
+A detailed review of BPINNs and it's challenges are provided in SM.

+\paragraph{Efficient Fine-Tuning via LoRA} To increase efficiency, we apply Low-Rank Adaptation (LoRA) \cite{huLoRALowRankAdaptation2021} to reduce the number of trainable parameters at the lower level.
+Let a hidden-layer weight be $W\in \mathbb{R}^{p\times p}$.
+Across parameters $\theta$ and an initial guess $\theta_0$, BiLO updates only a low-rank increment

+while keeping the $W^*(\theta_0) $ fixed.
+We refer to this procedure as ``LoRA($r$)'', denoting LoRA fine-tuning with rank $r$ (Algorithm \ref{alg:loraft}), whereas ``Full FT'' denotes full fine-tuning of all weights (Algorithm \ref{alg:fullft}).
+Details of the neural network architecture and implementation of LoRA are provided in Methods.~\ref{method:arch} and \ref{method:lora}.

+\paragraph{Schematic of B-BiLO with LoRA} A schematic of the B-BiLO framework is shown in Figure~\ref{f:schema}.
+The figure is based on a model boundary value problem $-\theta u_{xx}=\sin(\pi x)$ with the boundary condition $u(0) = u(1) = 0$.
+In this case, the full operator is given by $u(x,\theta) = \sin(\pi x) / (\pi^2 \theta)$, which solves the PDE for all $\theta>0$.
 Figure~\ref{f:schema} panel (A) illustrates the upper-level problem: the goal is to sample the PDE parameters $\theta$ from the posterior distribution.
 For gradient-based MCMC methods, we need to compute the gradient of the potential energy $\nabla_{\theta} U(\theta)$ at various values of $\theta$ (orange arrows).
 Therefore, at any fixed $\theta$, we need access to the local behavior of the potential energy, shown as the blue strip near $\theta_1$ and $\theta_2$.